-Luckily, there are ways to work around the wet weather keeping your belongings dry and your spirit high while moving during winter.
+Luckily, there are ways to work around the bad weather while keeping your belongings dry and your spirit high while moving during winter.
 Here are some tips for moving house in wet weather with ease.

 Prepare your Home

-With the wet weather conditions, it can cause a mess of your brand-new property.
+With wet weather conditions, it can cause a mess on your brand-new property.
 Especially when you’re busy focusing on getting all of your belongings in the house unscathed.

-You will likely have movers walking back and forth from the truck to your house.
+You will likely have professional removalists or just regular movers walking back and forth from the truck to your house.
 Placing towels or tarps near your front door and hallway can prevent water or mud from entering the home.

-It's also a good idea to have towels at the ready to dry off boxes and bags before leaving them in the house.
+It’s also a good idea to have towels ready to dry off boxes and bags before leaving them in the house.